ashvardanian/StringZilla/README.md

 ## Contributing 👾

-Here's how you can set up your dev environment and run some tests.
+Here's how to set up your dev environment and run some tests.
+Future development plans include:

+- Faster string sorting algorithm.
+- Bindings for JavaScript, Java, and Rust.
+- Support for reverse-order operations in Python.
+- Splitting CSV rows into columns.
+- Arm SVE backend.

 ### Development 📜